christianparpart/pb/README.md

   # builds all dependencies and then runs given target
   pb run:examples/http-hello1

-  # generates all .dep files for the current operating system (ie. Ubuntu 14.04)
+  # generates all .deb files for the current operating system (ie. Ubuntu 14.04)
-  pb dep:all -r release
+  pb deb:all -r release
 ```

 ### .pb File Examples